Prolonged grief disorder: Signs and symptoms

 The individual's relationship to the deceased accounts for a large amount of variance in symptoms.
 Spouses, parents, and children of deceased tend to display highest severities, followed by siblings, in-laws, and friends.
 Subjective closeness to deceased has also been found to be an important predictor of pathologic grief responses.
 Bereaved persons often feel a need to understand why their loved one died by suicide, particularly if a message was not left behind by the deceased.

 Grief is a common response to bereavement, occurring in a variety of severities and durations, however only a minority of cases of grief meet the severity and duration criteria to merit diagnosis of PGD; it is considered when an individual's ability to function and level of distress over the loss is extreme and persistent.
 People with PGD can experience a chronic aching and yearning for the dear departed, feel that they are not the same person anymore (identity disturbance), become emotionally disconnected from others, or lack the desire to "move on" (in some cases feeling that doing so would be betraying the person who is now deceased).
 Although normal grief remains with the bereaved person far into the future, its ability to disrupt the survivor's life is believed to dissipate with time.

 Since the 1990s, studies have demonstrated the validity of distinguishing PGD from mental disorders with similar symptom clusters, specifically major depressive disorder and post-traumatic stress disorder.
 Validity has also been demonstrated for the DSM-5-TR criteria.

 Diagnosis

+Both DSM-5-TR or the ICD-11 are manuals that describe the diagnostic criteria for prolonged grief disorder.
+As early as 2009, diagnostic criteria for PGD were proposed and later revised.
+However, Section II – which contains officially recognized diagnoses – of the DSM-5 (2013) did not include PGD; it was only added later in the DSM-5-TR (2022).
+The DSM-5 however includes persistent complex bereavement disorder as a proposed diagnosis in Section III.
+The ICD-11 was published in 2022 and also included PGD.
+Compared to the DSM-5-TR criteria, the ICD-11 allows for a shorter duration of grief responses in adults before diagnosing prolonged grief disorder.

 DSM-5-TR

-In the DSM-5-TR, prolonged grief disorder is a classified as a "trauma and stressor-related disorder".
-Along with bereavement of the individual occurring at least one year ago (or six months in children and adolescents), there must be evidence of one of two "grief responses" occurring at least daily for the past month: